- County Government

 Class II Collection Vehicle - REQUIRES a Health Department Inspection - Fee: $275

-A PINK sticker will be issued for Landfill and Composting Facility access (food scraps and yard trim).
-A RED sticker will be issued for Materials Recycling Facility access, Composting Facility access and Bulky ONLY at the Landfill (NO TRASH ACCESS): A Class II Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect Solid Waste* OR Recyclable Materials** (recyclables that may include bottles and cans).
+A YELLOW sticker will be issued for Landfill and Composting Facility access (food scraps and yard trim).
+A LIGHT BLUE sticker will be issued for Materials Recycling Facility access, Composting Facility access and Bulky ONLY at the Landfill (NO TRASH ACCESS): A Class II Collection Vehicle License is required to be obtained by any owner of a commercial vehicle used to collect Solid Waste* OR Recyclable Materials** (recyclables that may include bottles and cans).
 Vehicles collecting and transporting these types of materials requires a Health Department Inspection.

 Class III Collection Vehicle - REQUIRES a Health Department Inspection - Fee: $350

-A BLUE sticker for access to ALL Facilities: A Class III Collection Vehicle License is required by any owner of a commercial vehicle that may be used to collect BOTH Solid Wastes* AND Recyclable Materials**.
+A PURPLE sticker for access to ALL Facilities: A Class III Collection Vehicle License is required by any owner of a commercial vehicle that may be used to collect BOTH Solid Wastes* AND Recyclable Materials**.
 Vehicles collecting and transporting these types of materials requires a Health Department Inspection.